Nawang17/newmomos/README.md

 # Momos
 Live: <a href='https://momos.ga/'>https://momos.ga/</a>

-A social network app with authentication, CRUD functionality and live chat.
+A social network app with authentication, and CRUD functionality.

 Frontend- React